 In the year 2015, the global telemedicine market was estimated to be worth around USD 23,224 million and is expected to reach USD 66,606 million by the year 2021, growing at a CAGR of 18.8% during the forecast period (2016-2021).

-The huge growth expected in telemedicine market during the forecast period is mainly due to the potential of telemedicine to revolutionize healthcare delivery as we know it.
-Telemedicine does this by making it possible to instantly deliver healthcare at anytime from anywhere in the world to anywhere in the world.
+The huge growth expected in the telemedicine market is mainly due to the potential of telemedicine to revolutionize healthcare delivery as we know it.
+Telemedicine does this by making it possible to instantly deliver healthcare at any time to and from anywhere in the world.

-The majority of the doctors who currently work in hospitals and clinics worldwide are in their mid-forties or fifties and have spent most of their careers using conventional means of treating people.
-Training this older generation of doctors and convincing them to use telemedicine is a huge task which most industry experts feel that can never be accomplished.
-Hence, the full market potential of telemedicine can be tapped only after the next generation of doctors take over the healthcare industry and it is expected to take at least another couple of decades.
+The majority of the doctors who currently work in hospitals and clinics worldwide are in their mid-forties or fifties and have spent most of their careers using conventional means of treating patients.
+Training this older generation of doctors and convincing them to use telemedicine is a huge task, which most industry experts feel can never be accomplished.
+Hence, the full market potential of telemedicine can be tapped only after the next generation of doctors takes over the healthcare industry and that is expected to take at least another couple of decades.

 Key Deliverables of the study